crs4/bbmri-it-school-tutorials/07-tutorial-fair-workflows/workflow_best_practices.md

    repo2crate --repo-url=<your-repo-url>
    ```

+The argument `<your-repo-url>` is the URL of your repository (e.g., `https://github.com/iwc-workflows/parallel-accession-download`).  `repo2crate` will integrate this datum in the metadata.

+Executing this command adds a file `ro-crate-metadata.json` at the top level
+of the repository, with metadata extracted based on the tool's knowledge of the
+expected repository
+layout.

+**📝 Note.** This example shows an important advantage of following conventions
+with respect to repository layout and file naming:  automation tools can work to
+help you do your work!
+If you don't follow conventions, `repo2crate` will not
+be successful in its intent to automatically extract metadata.

-This adds an `ro-crate-metadata.json` file at the top level with metadata generated based on the tool's knowledge of the expected repository layout.
-Additionally, it creates a file containing the *workflow's test data*, which includes both *input data* and *expected outputs* for validation purposes.
-With the addition of these metadata files, your workflow becomes a full **Workflow Testing RO-Crate**.
+Additionally, `repo2crate` creates a file containing the *workflow's test data*,
+which includes both *input data* and *expected outputs* for validation purposes.
+With the addition of these metadata files, your workflow becomes a full
+**Workflow Testing RO-Crate**.

 > 📚 **The `-o` option**
 >
-> The `-o` option allows you to specify the output directory and filename for the generated RO-Crate ZIP file.
-This is useful for organizing your metadata files and ensuring they are easily accessible.
+> The `-o` option allows you to specify the output directory and filename for
+> the generated RO-Crate ZIP file.
+This is useful for organizing your metadata
+> files and ensuring they are easily accessible.
+E.g.,
    ```bash
    repo2crate --repo-url=<your-repo-url> -o <output-directory>/my-workflow.crate.zip
    ```